Cathedral Financial Consultants Limited, advising clients since 2003.

 Personal pension tax relief

-For instance, if you invest €100 into a regular savings plan, it would cost you €100.
-However, if you allocate the same amount to a pension plan, it could only cost you €80 if you’re a standard-rate taxpayer or €60 if you’re a top-rate taxpayer.
+• But if you invest €100 in a pension plan, the cost to you can drop to €80 if you’re a standard-rate taxpayer or to just €60 if you’re a top-rate taxpayer.

-There are limits on income tax relief for pension contributions, meaning there’s a cap on the amount you can contribute annually while still being eligible for tax relief.
-This cap is determined by your age and is expressed as a percentage of your gross taxable income, with the maximum gross income figure for relief purposes set at €115,000.
+In Ireland, there are limits on income tax relief for pension contributions, meaning you can only contribute up to a certain amount each year while still receiving tax relief.
+This cap is based on your age and is calculated as a percentage of your gross taxable income, with a maximum gross income limit of €115,000 for tax relief purposes.

 Taking money from your pension

-- Approved Retirement Fund (ARF): You can choose to invest the remaining balance in an Approved Retirement Fund (ARF), allowing the balance of your fund to have the potential to grow tax free, while accessing your pension.
+You can invest the remaining balance in an Approved Retirement Fund (ARF), which allows your fund to potentially grow tax-free.
+This option also enables you to access your pension as needed.

 Useful Links / Documents